Phala-Network/builders-program-milestone-delivery/support/milestone-deliverables-guidelines.md

 ## License
 In order to successfully receive milestone funding for your application it is necessary for the project to have open source code.
-We prefer Apache 2.0, but MIT or Unlicense are also acceptable.
+We prefer Apache 2.0, but GNU GPL v3.0, MIT or Unlicense are also acceptable.
 If your delivery comprises multiple repositories, make sure to include the license for each of them.

 ## Documentation
 We value high-quality open source code, but even the most performant code is of little use if it lacks proper documentation.